The answer to whether or not real estate investing is a good way to build wealth depends entirely on your definition of wealth.

-Consider where you live, and consider your goals.
+Consider where you live and consider your goals.

 Cities tend to have higher purchase prices than suburban areas.
 But that’s countered with the higher potential return on investment because you can charge higher rent or sale prices.

-Investigate taxes in a particular area as well.
+Investigate taxes in a particular area too.

 Different states and counties have very different property tax rates for homes used as a personal residence vs. rental properties.
 Mortgage rates can vary depending on a property’s purpose as well.